 - Business rate/council tax bills and payments.
 Note: The Local Planning Authority does not have access to this information as it is data protected

 - Where an informal arrangement exists redacted bank statements to show rent/rates have been paid

 - Confirmation from a letting agent/solicitor advising of the period of occupancy

 - An affidavit

 The council will require further evidence of continuous use if it is not evident from the information supplied and will not consider the existing floor space as deductible floor space unless the applicant demonstrates this.

 From April 2013, permitted development (that which does not require planning permission) may be of a sufficient scale to be liable for CIL.
-It is then the responsibility of the developer to serve a Notice of Chargeable Development on the Council prior to development commencing.
+It is then the responsibility of the developer to serve a Notice of Chargeable Development (external link) on the Council prior to development commencing.
 The CIL charge will then be calculated and applied just as though planning permission had been issued.
 Please note that the Council may advise if CIL is payable when also dealing with ‘Do I need Planning Permission requests’ and as part of its Planning Enforcement process.

 Important – CIL liability is held as a charge on land.
 If CIL is not paid you may have difficulty selling your land or property.